Generic name: metronidazole (oral/injection)

-Brand names: Flagyl, Flagyl 375, Flagyl ER, Flagyl I.V.
-RTU, Metro I.V., Protostat, Flagyl I.V., Metryl
+Brand names: Flagyl, Flagyl ER, Flagyl I.V., RTU, Metro I.V., Protostat, Metryl

 What is metronidazole?

-Before taking metronidazole
+Before taking this medicine

 a stomach or intestinal disease such as Crohn's disease;

-How should I take metronidazole?
+How should I use metronidazole?

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are using metronidazole.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using this medicine.

-Store metronidazole at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.